 Students particularly benefit from the research environment provided by the Cluster of Excellence Munich Center for Quantum Science and Technology (MCQST).

 Details on the TUM website

 Details on the LMU website

 For any questions you may have, contact the Master in QST Program Coordinator, Dr. Marianne Köpf at study[at]ph.tum.de.

-Students learn to directly translate current results from research and development in science (e. g.
-Physics, Chemistry), Mathematics and Engineering (e. g. informatics, electrical engineering) into applications, such as quantum sensors, quantum algorithms, and quantum computers, which exploit quantum phenomena – especially superposition and entanglement.
+Students learn to directly translate current results from research and development in Natural Sciences (e. g.
+Physics, Chemistry) and Mathematics and Engineering (e. g. informatics, electrical engineering) into applications which exploit quantum phenomena – especially superposition and entanglement, such as:

 Students who have completed their Bachelor degree in one of the following topics Physics, Chemistry, Electrical Engineering, Mathematics, and Computer Science with Quantum Mechanics.